 “California CLASS was created in response to a growing demand by California public agencies for transparent investment options that are governed by a Board of their peers.
 Operating with the best interests of the Participants in mind, the fund is an investment option and diversification tool for your short-term and medium-term investments.
 California CLASS offers a safety-first investment management option with transparent program governance.”

 – Christina Turner, Chairperson of the California CLASS Board of Trustees

-Comprised of public finance officials with diverse skill sets, experiences, and backgrounds to better guide your investments.
+Comprised of public finance officials with diverse skill sets, experiences, and backgrounds to better guide the portfolio(s) investments.

 |Daily Yield (%)||5.4814|

 An option for your every-day funds, the PRIME fund is a stable $1.00 NAV local government investment pool that offers daily liquidity.
 Investments are made in accordance with California State Code and include U.S. Agencies and Treasuries, commercial paper, collateralized bank deposits, money market funds, and more.

 California CLASS provides public agencies of all types the opportunity to pool their funds together with the goal of collectively earning interest on investments.
 Our philosophy is to provide competitive returns while prioritizing safety and liquidity.
 With two portfolios designed to meet your cash management needs, California CLASS provides a comprehensive approach to the management of your funds.
 Joining is simple; click the button below to get started today!